roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

         csi-provisioner-***        7/7     Running            0          14d
         ```

-3. Check whether the volume templates match the template of the volume plug-in used in the cluster.
+3. Check whether the volume template matches the template of the volume plug-in used in the cluster.
 The supported volume plug-ins are FlexVolume and CSI.

-    If this is the first time you mount volumes in the cluster, check the driver specified in the persistent volume \(PV\) and StorageClass.
-The driver that you specified must be the same as the volume plug-in that is deployed in the cluster.
+    If this is the first time you mount volumes in the cluster, check whether the driver specified in the persistent volume \(PV\) and StorageClass is a CSI driver or a FlexVolume driver.
+The name of the driver that you specified must be the same as the type of the volume plug-in that is deployed in the cluster.

 4. Check whether the volume plug-in is upgraded to the latest version.